Vellamo/Roger-Skyline-1/README.md

 ## Workflow

 1. Installed VM to specifications -- I used Debian.
+Ensure VM filesize/disk space is 8GB.
 1. Check partition sizes with `cfdisk`.
     - Ensure one partition is '4.2GB'.
 Diffentiation between Gigabyte and Gibibyte in the brief left ambigious.
 Make your own decision on this matter.
 1. apt-get install required services.